naturerobots/mesh_navigation/README.md

 [pluto_robot](https://github.com/uos/pluto_robot) repository, since we use the robot Pluto as exemplary robot to perform mesh navigation in simulation but also in the real world.

-Otherwise use `sudo apt install ros-medlod-mesh-navigation`
+Otherwise use `sudo apt install ros-melodic-mesh-navigation`

 ## Pluto in Simulation
 You can use Pluto in an outdoor simulation environment.
 We provides several datasets and the corresponding environments for the Gazebo simulation.
 For navigation purposes the corresponding navigation launch file should be started, too.
 The following simulation environments are currently available:
 - Botanical Garden at Osnabrück University: `roslaunch pluto_gazebo pluto_botanical_garden.launch`
-- Stone Pit in the Forest in Brockum: `roslaunch pluto_gazebo pluto_stone_pit.launch`
+- Stone Quarry in the Forest in Brockum: `roslaunch pluto_gazebo pluto_stone_quarry.launch`
+- Physics building at Osnabrück University: `roslaunch pluto_gazebo pluto_physics.launch`

 ## Mesh Navigation Stack
 This [mesh_navigation](https://github.com/uos/mesh_navigation) stack provides a navigation server for